 Your choice of food also determines how big your ecological footprint is, hence how much pollution the calories you intake produce.
 The food you choose has a substantial impact on harmful emissions.
 This means the better food you eat, the less pollution you cause by walking or riding a bicycle.

 In this infographic, we do not take into account the food needed to fuel each vehicle as that would make it incoherent.

 Which transportation mode to choose to reduce your carbon footprint?

-In urban environments choose electrified means of transportation: metro, tram or electrified buses.
-Long distance travelling is the most eco-friendly on trains.
+In urban environments choose electrified means of transportation: metro, tram, or electrified buses.
+Long-distance traveling is the most eco-friendly on trains.
 Try to avoid driving a car alone and flying.

 - Electric Scooter

 An electric scooter going at 18 km/h https://blossoms.mit.edu/sites/default/files/video/download/Scooter.pdf

 Bombardier T-1 Subway at peak capacity with 315 passengers

 Siemens Combino at peak capacity with 180 passengers